-SECTION 45 - PROVISIONAL EMPLOYEE BENEFITS
+SECTION 47 - PROVISIONAL EMPLOYEE BENEFITS

-Provisional employees, who are not permanent employees of the County immediately prior to their provisional appointment, are eligible for vacation and sick leave benefits.
+Provisional employees who were not permanent employees of the County immediately prior to their provisional appointment, are eligible for vacation and sick leave benefits.

-Provisional employees may participate in the County Group Health Plan of medical, dental and life insurance coverage wholly at the employee's expense.
+Provisional employees may participate in one of the County Group Health Plans of medical, dental and life insurance coverage wholly at the employee's expense.
 The County will not contribute to the employee's monthly premium.
 The employee will be responsible for paying the monthly premium appropriately and punctually.
 Failure to meet the premium deadline will mean automatic and immediate withdrawal from the County Group Health Plan and reinstatement may only be effectuated during the annual open enrollment period.

-SECTION 46 - WORD PROCESSING/VDT DIFFERENTIALS
+SECTION 48 - WORD PROCESSING DIFFERENTIAL & VDT DIFFERENTIAL